-- Advise all students, faculty, and staff to notify Campus Police, immediately, if they are advised that an immigration officer is expected to enter, will enter, or has entered the campus to execute a federal immigration order.
-It is the role of campus police, not the faculty, staff or student, to interact with the immigration officer. - Comply with a request from an immigration officer for access to nonpublic areas of the campus such as offices, classrooms, or areas marked "authorized personnel" which are off-limits, only upon presentation of a judicial warrant, court order, or subpoena.
+- Advise all students, faculty, and staff to notify Campus Police, as soon as possible, if they are advised that an immigration officer is expected to enter, will enter, or has entered the campus to execute a federal immigration order.
+Do not confront the federal official yourself. - Comply with a request from an immigration officer for access to nonpublic areas of the campus only upon presentation of a judicial warrant, court order, or subpoena.
 Contact Campus Police who will verify the legality of any judicial warrant, court order, or subpoena and refer the request for access to the Office of the Superintendent/President. - Notify the person's emergency contact if there is reason to suspect that a student, faculty, or staff person has been taken into custody as a result of an immigration enforcement action, as soon as possible. - Maintain a contact list of legal services providers who provide legal immigration representation, and provide it free of charge to any and all students who request it.
-The list shall include, but not necessarily be limited to, the organization's name and contact number, email address, and office address. - Post in the website the "SMC Guidelines for the Campus Community on Federal Immigration Enforcement Actions".
+The list shall include, but not necessarily be limited to, the organization's name and contact number, email address, and office address.
+Refer to Student Support: Dream Program website. - Post on the website the SMC Guidelines for the Campus Community on Federal Immigration Enforcement Actions.